General meaning

 The strategic gift.

-This archetype shows the moment when one understands that generosity is not always purely free.
+This archetype illustrates the moment when one realizes that generosity is not always entirely selfless.
 A gesture can be both sincere and self-interested, tender and calculated.
-The lesson is not to reject all pleasant attention, but to learn to see the implicit contract: what are you really exchanging, and at what cost to your trust, time, or energy?
+The lesson is not to reject all pleasant gestures, but to learn to recognize the implicit contract: what are you truly exchanging, and at what cost to your trust, time, or energy?

 Shadow work